Log in to WRAL.com with one click using your favorite social network:

 MLK monument moving for Triangle visitors

-Triangle residents young and old were among the thousands of people who gathered Sunday on the National Mall for the dedication of the Martin Luther King Jr. Memorial.
+Triangle residents young and old were among the thousands of people gathered Sunday on the National Mall for the dedication of the Martin Luther King Jr. Memorial.

 As the civil rights leader took his place alongside Founding Fathers like George Washington, Thomas Jefferson and Abraham Lincoln, veteran Paul Hocutt of Raleigh felt vindicated.